byawitz/ggh/readme.md

 ### GGH is NOT replacing SSH

-In fact GGH won't work if SSH is not installed, or it ain't available in the path of your system.
+In fact, GGH won't work if SSH is not installed or isn't available in your system's path.

-GGH meant to act as a light fast wrapper around your SSH commands.
+GGH is meant to act as a lightweight, fast wrapper around your SSH commands.